petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/deployment-strategies/choosing-the-right-deployment-strategy.md

 **At a Glance**

 * Liferay’s preferred approach is SaaS first.
-* Each prospect’s unique requirements and circumstances may be more appropriately implemented with Liferay Experience Cloud Self-Managed, or to DXP Self-Hosted.
+* Each prospect’s unique requirements and circumstances may be more appropriately implemented with Liferay PaaS, or with DXP Self-Hosted.
 * Liferay has identified key considerations that will lead to SaaS, as well as others that will identify when it will not be SaaS.
 * Deployment strategies are not generally discussed during demos, or early-stage sales meetings, but the information learned during these sessions will help to guide the opportunity to one deployment approach or another.